synw/django-mqueue/README.md

 					)
   ```

-The only required fields are now `model`, `name`, and `obj_pk`
+The only required field is `name`

-New field: `admin_url` to get a link to the object admin page

-**Feature: event classes**: you can define your custom set of event classes and the corresponding css classes to
+**Event classes**: you can define your custom set of event classes and the corresponding css classes to
 display in the admin.
 The default values are:

   ```python